juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 I was afraid to boost the train images of cases where the segmenter had a hard time.
 People might accuse me of cheating.
 However [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) is a perfectly valid aproach for improving the performance of a system like this.
 3. *Cleaner data.*<br>
 The outliers in this dataset were very important in this competition.
 A small number of patients were responsible for the biggest loss in performance.
 Of course I investigated them thouroughly.
 However, in many cases I could not find a problem in my estimated volumes.
 My conclusion was that the provided volumes were plain wrong.
-The biggest outlier was [patient 429](https://www.kaggle.com/c/second-annual-data-science-bowl/forums/t/18372/some-cases-are-quite-off-from-the-true-value/104711) this patient alone was responsible for a 89ml error.
+The biggest outlier was [patient 429](https://www.kaggle.com/c/second-annual-data-science-bowl/forums/t/18372/some-cases-are-quite-off-from-the-true-value/104711).
+This patient alone was responsible for a 89ml error.
 Until now there is still no explanation for this strange value.
 Cases like this confused the calibration step and increased the standard deviation during the submission so they had a big impact on the final score.

 Before the competition the doctors told during a Q&A session that errors 10ml would be acceptable.
 On average we are below this value.
 Of course there is the problem of the outliers but I am very confident that these issues can be resoved.
 Therefore I would like to call this problem: